bengfarrell/rgf-blog/content/blog/2010-06-18-the-beaver-queen-pageant-2010.md

 ![](http://www.blastanova.com/photoalbum/Events/Beaver%20Queen%202010/beaverqueen92.JPG)

-There are plenty more pictures at [our photo website](http://www.blastanova.com/photoalbum/index.html?path=Events/Beaver%20Queen%202010), if you'd like to see more Durham beaver action.

 I definitely enjoyed the Beaver Queen Pageant, and love the fact that I live in a community that would put on such an event as the Beaver Queen Pageant.
 If I'm not out of town next year, I think I will have to make my own tail to bring along with my chair, camera, water, sunscreen, and bribery dollars.
 Thanks for a fun, free event, Beaver Lodge!